-Note 🖼

-Ensure Java Runtime Environment is setup.
-Refer to Section 4.3.3 before activating data logging
+Note: See Section 4.3.4 before activating data logging.

 4.3.3 Java Runtime Environment Setup

 If your computer does not have Java installed, please download from java.sun.com.
 You can change the Java setting by clicking its icon in Control Panel.
 To load the applet, you have to enable the web browser and disable cache.